 Knowing which wines go with turkey relies on understanding which flavors complement specific textures.
 Turkey is not a strongly flavored meat, so your drink selections should bring out the hints of flavor in a dish.
+The best choices will be similar to those for a wine pairing with chicken.
 To get you started, here’s a brief list of some of the best wines to pair with turkey:

 - California Chardonnay